Last updated: July 15, 2026

 Daily Double

 Bet on the winners of two consecutive races.
 The Daily Double is the entry point for multi-race wagering — simpler than a Pick 3 or Pick 4, but still requiring analysis across two races.
 Many tracks run an Early Double (races 1–2) and a Late Double (final two races).
-Late Doubles often have smaller pools, which means a winning ticket can return disproportionately if you’re the only or one of few holders.
+Late Doubles often have smaller pools, which means a winning ticket can return disproportionately large if you’re one of few holders.

 Pick 3, Pick 4, Pick 5, Pick 6